 Digital solutions for the COVID-19 crisis

-The COVID-19 crisis has hit the international education sector particularly hard, presenting many challenges that will need to be overcome globally.
+The COVID-19 crisis hit the international education sector particularly hard, presenting many challenges.

-As a result of China’s highly unique digital ecosystem, however, the crisis has brought to light challenges that are particular to China:
+As a result of China’s highly unique digital ecosystem, however, the crisis brought to light challenges particular to China:

-- The difficulties of crisis communication: As many institutions have discovered, it can be very difficult to communicate how a crisis may impact Chinese international students (travel bans, temporary campus or accommodation closures etc.) if you don’t have an established communication channel that has been proven work within China’s borders.
+- The difficulties of crisis communication: As many institutions discovered, it can be very difficult to communicate how a crisis may impact Chinese international students (travel bans, temporary campus or accommodation closures etc.) if you don’t have an established communication channel proven work within China’s more regulated digital ecosystem.

-- Future recruitment difficulties: It looks like the usual offline tactics such as recruitments fairs, open day events, study tours and so on are going to be out of question for some time, negatively impacting international student recruitment from China for the coming intake period.
-It will become increasingly important to focus on digital solutions for China – not just to weather the storm of the current crisis but also to prepare your institutions for the future.
+- Future recruitment difficulties: The usual offline tactics such as recruitment fairs, open day events, study tours and so on will slowly return as COVID recedes.
+However, with a return to more open borders still some time away, such will negatively impact international students recruitment from China in the short to medium term.
+This means that it will remain increasingly important to focus on digital solutions for China – not just to continue to weather the passing storm of COVID but also to prepare your institutions for the future.

 Here, we’ll look at three good examples of COVID-19 crisis communication using digital solutions.

 Example 1: Uni SA’s quick response